appsmithorg/appsmith-docs/website/docs/reference/widgets/modal.md

 ## Submit data

-To submit data from a modal widget, you first need to define the input fields within the modal.
+To submit data from a Modal widget, you first need to define the input fields within the modal.
 Once the user has entered data into these fields, you can access the values using widget's reference properties.
-For instance, if you have an Input widget with a property called `updateemail`, you can access its value using the syntax `{{updateemail.inputText}}`.
+For instance, if you have an Input widget called `updateemail`, you can access its value using the syntax `{{updateemail.inputText}}`.

 ---